Welcome

 Key Term: insurance rent

-The sum payable by the tenant to reimburse the landlord for the cost of insuring the building against specified risks.
+The sum payable by the tenant to reimburse the landlord for the cost of insuring the building against specified risks, typically including the building premium, loss of rent insurance, insurance premium tax, any excesses, and the cost of periodic insurance valuations.

 Typical Insurance Provisions